bobanum/git-deploy/README.md

 # git-deploy

+(This is a POO version using shell_exec and an INI file)

 A PHP script to automatically pull from a repository to a web server (using a webhook on GitHub, GitLab, or Bitbucket).

 You can configure which branch this script pulls from.
 This script is useful for both development and production servers.